 I will go before you.
 The LORD God will go before us.
 He will blaze the trail.

 make the rough places smooth.
-For us, God will level mountains.
+For us, the LORD God will level mountains.

 break the doors of bronze.
-For us, God will shatter bronze doors.
+For us, the LORD God will shatter bronze doors.
 He opens doors.

 cut apart the bars of iron.
-God will hack through iron bars.
+The LORD God will hack through iron bars.
 He sets us free.

 VERSE 3.
 I will give you the treasures of darkness and hidden riches of secret places, that you may know that it is I, the LORD, who call you by your name, even the God of Israel.

 NAB translation.
 I will give you treasures out of the darkness, and riches that have been hidden away, That you may know that I am the LORD, the God of Israel, who calls you by your name.